-When it comes hiring us as your tax lawyer, not only do we attempt to prevent tax issues but to also save you as much money as possible by trying to work a deal with the IRS.
+When it comes to hiring us as your Chicago tax lawyer, not only do we attempt to prevent tax issues but to also save you as much money as possible by trying to work a deal with the IRS.
 If you’re looking to save as much money as you can, it is in your best interest to contact us and discuss your tax situation.
 While it’s never easy to talk about uncomfortable issues, it is extremely important that everything is disclosed up-front before we begin so you can avoid owing and paying a lot of money to the IRS.

-Representation and Litigation of Audited Taxpayers
+Tax Court Representation and Litigation of Audited Taxpayers

 Michael C. Whelan JD CPA is a former tax attorney and certified public accountant with extensive experience in representation and litigation of audited taxpayers with tax problems such as: